Tetramethylurea: Applications

 The polymerization of 4-amino benzoic acid chloride hydrochloride in tetramethylurea provides isotropic viscous solutions of poly(p-benzamide) (PPB), which can be directly spun into fibers.

 In a tetramethylurea-LiCl mixture stable isotropic solutions can be obtained up to a PPB polymer concentration of 14%.

 Tetramethylurea also dissolves cellulose ester and swells other polymers such as polycarbonates, polyvinyl chloride or aliphatic polyamides, usually at elevated temperature.

 Strong and hindered non-nucleophilic guanidine bases are accessible from tetramethylurea in a simple manner, which are in contrast to the fused amidine bases DBN or DBU not alkylated.

 A modification of the Koenigs-Knorr reaction for building glycosides from 2,3,4,6-tetra-O-acetyl-α-D-glucopyranosyl bromide (acetobromoglucose) originates from S. Hanessian who used the silver salt silver trifluoromethanesulfonate (TfOAg) and as a proton acceptor tetramethylurea.
 This process variant is characterized by a simplified process control, high anomeric purity and high yields of the products.
 If the reaction is carried out with acetobromoglucose and silver triflate/tetramethylurea at room temperature, then tetramethylurea reacts not only as a base, but also with the glycosyl to form a good isolable uroniumtriflates in 56% yield.

 Safety

 The acute toxicity of tetramethylurea is moderate.
 However, it is embryotoxic and teratogenic towards several animal species.
+Tetramethylurea was demonstrated to not exhibit dermal corrosion but did exhibit dermal and eye irritation.
+The sensitization potential of tetramethylurea was shown to be low compared (non-sensitizing at 1% in LLNA testing according to OECD 429).